 - Access TV sites/apps.

 Step 1: Get your fastest DNS Server Addresses

-Go to Smart DNS Proxy Servers Page, and take note of any two DNS server addresses but it’s recommended to choose the servers which are closest to your location.
+Go to Smart DNS Proxy Servers Page, and write down any two DNS server addresses/numbers but it’s recommended to choose the closest location to you.

 Step 2: Setting Up Smart DNS On Android